SLiV9/numpad/docs/index.md

 *.
 (Print unicode-scalar values)
 ```

+The dot (`.`) is not an operator and always appears next to something else.

 ### Binary Operators

+Each of the main unary operators doubles as a binary operator.

 ```
 +     (Addition)
 *     (Multiplication)
--     (Assign to register)
+-     (Assign to address)
 /     (Call function with arguments)
 ```

 ### Evaluation Order

 There is no operator precedence.
-Evaluation of expressions is right to left.
+Evaluation of expressions happens right to left.

 ```
 -2    (-2)